 Here you can toggle on checks you'd like to be part of this task.
 Keep in mind that checks will be run in the order they are toggled on in.

-Advanced settings can be found by clicking on the Settings option in the left sidebar and scrolling down to the "Advanced Settings" section.
+Interface-wide task settings can be found by clicking on the Interface option in the left sidebar and scrolling down to the "Task Settings" section.

 If you'd like to hide the Run Checks button from your users, you can disable this option.
 If enabled, the Run Checks button will only be shown if there are shared tests.